Kali Linux: Supported platforms

-Kali Linux is distributed in 32-bit and 64-bit images for use on hosts based on the x86 instruction set and as an image for the ARM architecture for use on the Beagle Board computer and Samsung's ARM Chromebook.
+Kali Linux is currently distributed as a 64-bit images for use on hosts based on the x86-64 architecture and as an image for the ARM architecture for use on the Beagle Board computer and Samsung's ARM Chromebook.
+With the release of 2024.4, 32-bit images based on the i386 architecture were officially dropped.

-The developers of Kali Linux aim to make Kali Linux available for even more ARM devices.
+The developers of Kali Linux aim to make Kali Linux available for more ARM devices.

 Kali Linux is already available for Asus Chromebook Flip C100P, BeagleBone Black, HP Chromebook, CubieBoard 2, CuBox, CuBox-i, Raspberry Pi, EfikaMX, Odroid U2, Odroid XU, Odroid XU3, Samsung Chromebook, Utilite Pro, Galaxy Note 10.1, and SS808.

 With the arrival of Kali NetHunter, Kali Linux is also officially available on Android devices such as the Nexus 5, Nexus 6, Nexus 7, Nexus 9, Nexus 10, OnePlus One, and some Samsung Galaxy models.
 It has also been made available for more Android devices through unofficial community builds.

 Kali Linux is available on Windows 10, on top of Windows Subsystem for Linux (WSL).
 The official Kali distribution for Windows can be downloaded from the Microsoft Store.

-Features

-Kali Linux has a dedicated project set aside for compatibility and porting to specific Android devices, called Kali NetHunter.